SimpanEU/mimic_service/README.md

 # See Product Manual

-This is a project for testing www.mimicservice.com using cucumber and junit.
+This is a project for testing www.mimicservice.com using cucumber, selenium and junit.